plrguez/fuse-od-source/Platform/readme.txt

 -------------------------

 I don't have tested a Keyboard on USB OTG but in theory it should "work".
 But keep in mind that current adaptations made for handhelds buttons have probably made it unusable.

 The handheld buttons are keystrokes that have conflict with some keys used for SDL menus.

 ----------------------
 ### Kempston mouse ###
 ----------------------

 In some handhelds you can emulate mouse with the Right stick and `L2`, `R2` buttons.
 This make possible emulating the Kempston mouse.
-You must enable 'Kempston mouse' in the peripherals: `Menu -> Options -> Peripherals -> General`, and enable the mouse emulation in the handheld.
+You must enable 'Kempston mouse' in the peripherals:
+  `Menu -> Options -> Peripherals -> General`, and enable the mouse emulation in the handheld.

-|For example, in the RG350 you can activate the mouse with hotkey `Power` + `B`.
+|In the RG350 you can activate the mouse with hotkey `Power` + `B`.

 ---------------------
 ### Triple Buffer ###
 ---------------------

 There is an implementation to use the triple buffer.
 It can be enabled at 'General GCW0' options or whith combo hotkeys 'L1' + 'R1' + 'B'.

 If tripple buffer is activated then an [B] will be at status line.

 It affect to the speed of emulator that can be observed in the speed for fastloading.

 In general I believe that is not needed, but I've seen diference activating it on some demos for Pentagon's models as "mescaline synesthesia by deMarche".

-BUG: At disabling triple buffer sometimes the screen will be frozen but the emulator still will be running .
+BUG: At disabling triple buffer sometimes the screen will be frozen but the
+     emulator still will be running .
      This is surely motivated by some mistake on my code or for missunderestanding triple buffer by my side.

 ---------------------------
 ### Hotkey combinations ###
 ---------------------------

-For use hotkey combos it they must be enabled in 'Menu -> Options -> General GCW0'.
+For use hotkey combos they must be enabled in 'Menu -> Options -> General GCW0'.

 If `L1` and `R1` buttons are not mapped to Joystick or Keyboard it will be used to start the hotkey combinations.

-The implemented hotkeys correspond to Fx key functions in Fuse's SDL implementation:
+The implemented hotkeys correspond to Fx key functions in Fuse's SDL
+implementation:

     L1 + R1 + B      Toggle triple buffer
     L1 + R1 + X      Joystick